ruks001/data_generation_1.0/README.md

 python generate_dataset.py
 ```

 ### 2.Train and test data.
 (Training and validation loss and dsc graphs are saved in 'graphs' folder.
-Pretrained weight is aved in "pretrained_werights" folder.)
+Pretrained weight is saved in "pretrained_werights" folder.)
 ```
 python train_test.py
 ```